codatio/codat-docs/docs/supplier-enablement/overview.md

 1. **Relationship and onboarding management**

-  Your analysts and relationship managers have the clients they are responsible for and their data at their fingertips and can easily onboard new clients.
+  Your Analysts and Relationship Managers have the clients they are responsible for and their data at their fingertips and can easily onboard new clients.

 2. **Easy and secure authorization journey**